Sport Managers: Michael Taylor, Wayne Country Day School,

 Rabun Gap School - CAA

 OFFICIALS: The host team will provide officials certified by NCISAA approved booking agents.
 These officials will be paid directly from gate receipts.
 A three man crew will be used for semi- finals and finals.

 provided by the home team.
 Other necessary equipment will also be provided by the home team.
 A Wilson A1010 should be used.

 ADMISSION: Unless otherwise specified, admission for NCISAA play-off events is $7.00 per adult for first and second round games, $10.00 per adult for semi-finals and finals and $5.00 per NCISAA student for all rounds.
 Children under the age of eight will be admitted free.
 100% of gate receipts, after approved expenses, is due the NCISAA.

-1A/2A/3A RULES: First and second round games will be played at the site of the higher seeded team.
+1A/2A/3A RULES: First, second, and third round games will be played at the site of the higher seeded team.
 In all games, the higher seeded team is the home team.
 Rained out games must be played on the next available playing date and will be resumed at the point of interruption.
 No player may pitch more than 10 innings during any consecutive three-day period.
 One pitch constitutes an inning pitched or an appearance.
 All games will be single elimination play-offs except for the championship which will be a 2 out of 3 series in which the higher seed will be the home team in the first and third games.
 The ten run rule should be employed after five innings.
 Any member school must play a minimum of 4 contests on 4 separate dates to be eligible to participate in state play-off competition.
 Unless otherwise specified, National High School Federation rules will apply.

 National High School Federation rules will apply to all cases not specifically covered by these regulations.
 Any member school must play a minimum of 4 contests on 4 separate dates to be eligible to participate in state play-off competition.